renderedtext/cheatsheets/bash.md

 # Bash

+Use output of one program, one by one, as an argument to another:

+    ls | xargs -n 1 rm $1

 Count the number of files per directory:

     for i in ./*; do echo $i; find $i |wc -l; done